Hannah's Desk

 Returning to Fall City after my MPhil is less a homecoming than a holding pattern - coming back to a place that shaped you but no longer reflects who you’ve become, while you figure out what’s next.
 The town is the same; I’m not.
 That gap is clarifying in its own way.

-There’s a coffee shop in Fall City called Aroma that I’ve always loved.
-Recently I’ve been having them make me Australian flat whites — a small act of merging the two places I come from that feels more meaningful than it probably should.
-There’s something in the ritual of it: ordering a drink that doesn’t quite belong here, in a shop that’s been part of my life since childhood, while planning a career that doesn’t quite fit in either place.
-It’s a minor thing, but it captures something true about how I move through the world — always drawing from more than one context, always a little bit between.
+There’s something in the ritual of it: ordering a drink that doesn’t quite belong here, in a shop that’s been part of my American life for several years, while planning a career that doesn’t quite fit in either place.
+It’s a minor thing, but it captures something true about how I move through the world - always drawing from more than one context, always a little bit between.

 The Museum

 It was one of those moments where the personal and the analytical collapse into each other.
 I study how identity, belonging, and exclusion are constructed across different national contexts.
 I research the rhetorical strategies that movements use to define who counts and who doesn’t.
-And here were two traditions — separated by an ocean, connected by colonial histories and by ways of understanding land, kinship, and time that predate and outlast the national borders I was raised inside — speaking to each other across a gallery floor.
+Here were two traditions - separated by an ocean, connected by colonial histories and by ways of understanding land, kinship, and time that predate and outlast the national borders I was raised inside - speaking to each other across a gallery floor.

 What struck me wasn’t just the resonance between the two collections but the fact that seeing them together felt like something only my particular life could have prepared me for.
 Someone who’d only lived in one of those places would experience the exhibition differently.
 The double recognition - I know something about both of these contexts, and I know something about the space between them - is the same instinct that drives my research.
 The ability to see patterns across contexts, to hold two frames simultaneously, to notice what rhymes and what doesn’t - that’s not just an intellectual skill.
 It’s something that started with being a kid from Sydney who grew up in Fall City.